corn-config/corn/README.md

 > This section gives all the outputs in JSON format.
 Remember you can output in any supported format!

 All Corn files must contain a top-level object that contains keys/values.

+Keys do not require quotes around them.
+The first character in the key cannot be whilespace, a number or any of the following characters: `. - " $ { [ =`.
-Keys do not need quotes around them, and can contain any unicode character except whitespace and equals `=` (yes even emoji).
+The remaining characters can be any unicode character except whitespace and the following:  `. =`.

 Values must be one of the following: